nik190799/dinosaur_game_bot/README.md

 1. Jump
 2. Duck

-With the help of screenshot we can analyse the object ahead of the Dinosaur
+With the help of screenshot I have analysed the object ahead of the Dinosaur